rsmp-nordic/tlc_programming/overview.md

 When the controller runs the program it will change lamps over time according, e.g. change between red, yellow and green.
 Flashing yellow, dark, etc. are also possible, depending on the signal group type.

+The internals safety mechanisms of the controller must be active at all times and take over at any time a safety relevant fault occurs.
+Similarly, should the parameters lead to any unsafe, undefined or disallowed signals, the comtroller must take over the control and ensure that safety requirements are not compromised.

 ## Format
 Program are stored as YAML files, but can be transmitted as eg. JSON or CBOR.